Kasiett/rc0323-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

   });
   ```

-  - Identify the arrow function
+  - Identify the arrow function ==> parentheses with one argument 'y' followed by arrow and opening curly braces loging template literal .

   - How many arguments does the arrow function take? ==> take one arg 'y'